Work Experience Coordinator:

 Advantages of participating in Work Experience include helping students to:

-Mr. Miller is the Work Experience Coordinator (His office is in the counselling center)
+Mrs. Chezzi is the Work Experience Coordinator (You can find her in the counselling center)